MahmudJewel/fastapi-mongodb-boilerplate/README.md

     python migration_runner.py --all  # it will execute all migrations python migration_runner.py script_name  # it will execute the one specified script
     ```
-migration will be applied and kept track to the db under migration collections.
+- Migration will be applied and kept track to the db under migrations collections.
+- Migration logs will be found mingrations/logs/migration.log

 ### Happy Coding